Freeness and equivariant stable homotopy: Bar and twisted bar spectral sequences

 \begin{theorem} If \(A\) and either \(X\) or \(Y\) are \(R\)-free, then we have an Adams-graded spectral sequence

 \end{theorem} \begin{proof} Our assumptions guarantee that for each \(k\), the \(R\)-homology of \(B_{k}(X,A,Y)\) is given by

 and the maps are the standard resolution computing \(\Tor\). \end{proof}

-\begin{remark} Lewis--Mandell give an \(RO(G)\)-graded version of the K\"unneth spectral sequence which gives the exact same result, since our bar complex becomes the relative smash product upon taking \(\Sigma^{\infty}_{+}\).
+\begin{remark} If a basis for \(A\) and either \(X\) or \(Y\) can be chosen to be in \(\RO(G)\), then Lewis--Mandell give an \(\RO(G)\)-graded version of the K\"unneth spectral sequence which gives the exact same result.
+This is because our bar complex becomes the relative smash product upon taking \(\Sigma^{\infty}_{+}\).
 The resulting spectral sequence is the same \cite{LewisMandell}, since it is built the same way. \end{remark}

 Applying cohomology instead to the bar construction when \(X=Y=\ast\) gives the Rothenberg--Steenrod spectral sequence \cite{RothSteen}.
 Our assumptions allow this to be determined as well.

 \begin{theorem} If \(A\) is \(R\)-free and \(A\) is finite type, then we have a spectral sequence